 First Aid: Choking

-If the blockage of the area airway is mild, the casualty should be able to clear it; if it is severe they will be not be able to speak, cough or breathe and will eventually lose consciousness.
+If the blockage of the airway is mild, the child should be able to clear it by themselves.
+However, if the obstruction is severe, they will be not be able to speak, cough or breathe and will eventually lose consciousness.

 If the obstruction is mild: